Arcade Academy

 We believe that the best comedy reflects the diverse world in which it is presented, and we are dedicated to making our stages representative of our community.
 The Arcade Diversity Scholarship, founded in honor of Terrence W. Black through the generous support of his son and with continuing funding from student and audience donations, provides an opportunity for underrepresented voices in Pittsburgh to learn, practice, and perform comedy on the Arcade stage.

 Scholarship recipients on the Improv Track are awarded a complete education in improv comedy with 5 classes from Arcade’s core curriculum.
 Recipients on the Stand-Up/Writing Track are awarded 3 classes of their choosing from the disciplines of Stand Up, Writing, and Improv, and may take the same class multiple times should they wish.
 Additionally, all scholarship recipients will receive mentorship from Arcade instructors and performance opportunities.
-At least one scholarship will be granted in each track for the 2022 award year.
+At least one scholarship will be granted in each track every year.

 Throughout the student’s time in classes, they will learn lessons that build confidence in public speaking, collaboration, and creative expression — all while being immersed in Arcade’s community of performing artists.
 The goal is to train a new generation of comedic artists that will work and play in Pittsburgh as part of Arcade Comedy Theater’s premier comedy institution.